 To succeed at inbound marketing, you need to create content regularly.
 In fact, content is the cornerstone of every inbound market strategy.
 There are many different types of content.
 The types you’re probably most familiar with are blog posts, content offers (like eBooks), and social media posts.

-If you haven’t invested enough time and energy into content marketing, you may be stunting your results.
+If you haven’t invested enough time and energy into a cohesive content marketing strategy, then you may find that your inbound marketing isn't working as well as you hoped it would.
 If you have a blog, you should post on a schedule.
 Make sure your posts have some weight to them, too.
 As easy as it is to pump out tons of short blog posts, longer blog posts tend to be more effective at growing organic traffic.

 But don’t limit yourself to written content.
 Not everyone will respond well to a long blog post.
 For example, 54% of consumers want to see videos from the brands they love, according to HubSpot.
 B2B buyers tend to like original research and whitepapers.